IRL2/nanover-docs/source/tutorials/vrclient.rst

 .. image::  /_static/VR_client_flow_diagram.png
   :width: 600

-.. admonition:: Key point

-    For a **wireless setup** you will need to have a strong and stable internet connection that allows communication over the network.
-    Note that this option is often not possible with public & institutional networks (e.g. Eduroam).
-In order to use a wirelles setup over institutional networks you need to use a vpn service (for further details see details below).
-    Instead, you can use your mobile hotspot.
-In this case, please ensure that all devices are connected to the hotspot, including the computer running the NanoVer server and your VR headset(s).

 .. admonition:: Key definition

     \ **Tethered**: using a cable to connect your VR headset to your computer.

+For a **wireless setup** you will need to have a strong and stable internet connection that allows communication over the network.
+Note that this option is **often not possible with public & institutional networks such as Eduroam** (see below for further details).
+In this case, you can **use either a VPN service or mobile hotspot**.
+You must ensure that all devices are connected to the same VPN or hotspot, including the computer running the NanoVer server and your VR headset(s).

-.. admonition:: Institutional Networks (e.g.Eduroam)
+.. dropdown:: Further information about institutional networks (e.g.Eduroam)

-    Eduroam segments devices into different subnets (e.g., ``172.18.11.x`` vs. ``172.18.15.x``) and enforces security policies that block direct device-to-device communication.
+    Eduroam segments devices into different subnets (e.g. ``172.18.11.x`` vs. ``172.18.15.x``) and enforces security policies that block direct device-to-device communication.
 Key restrictions include:

     * **Subnet isolation**: Traffic between subnets is filtered at the network layer
     * **Client-to-client blocking**: Direct communication between devices on the same broadcast domain is prohibited
-    * **Multicast/broadcast limitations**: Discovery protocols (e.g., UDP broadcasts) are often disabled One way to bypass these restrictions is to use a  virtual private network (VPN) service.
+    * **Multicast/broadcast limitations**: Discovery protocols (e.g. UDP broadcasts) are often disabled

+    One way to bypass these restrictions is to use a  virtual private network (VPN) service.
     One such service that we tested is `Tailscale <https://tailscale.com/>`_ but there are many others available.
+    Note that when using a VPN you cannot use the "Autoconnect" or "Discover Services" features.
+    Instead, you must select "Direct Connect" and type your IP address.

 |